AlmirPaulo/RPG_Assistant/README.md

 # Diceroller_Assistant
-The assistant ever GM have dream about!
+The assistant any GM have dreamed about!